-If you employ school leavers or apprentices, you’ll begin notice a difference on CV’s coming across your desk soon.
-If you’re not already aware, the GCSE grading system had an overhaul beginning in 2017 which among other changes sees grades changing from letters to numbers.
+If you employ school leavers or apprentices, the CVs coming across your desk will include General Certificate of Secondary Education, “GCSE” grades based on the new grading system.
+If you’re not already aware, the GCSE grading system had an overhaul beginning in 2017 which among other changes saw grades change from letters to numbers.

-Instead of grades A* to G, you’ll see the numbers 9 – 1, with 9 being the highest grade.
+Instead of grades A* to G which were awarded prior to 2017, you see the numbers 9 to 1, with grade 9 being the highest grade.

-There is no direct comparison from the old to the new grades, but the table below gives you a good feel for what the new numbered grades mean.
+There is no direct comparison from the old to the new grades, but the following gives you a good feel for what the new numbered grades mean.

-Broadly speaking a “Good Pass” will be a 5 and above, with 5 being the top of a grade C in the old system.
+Broadly speaking, a “Good Pass” will be a 5 and above in the new GCSE grades, with 5 being the top of a grade C in the old system.
 A grade 4 would be the equivalent of the bottom of a grade C.

 If you’re looking for some support with recruitment and selection to ensure you are getting the right people into your team regardless of level, please get in touch for a chat.